 These are the main pieces of gear I use for reviews although a few other items do come into play.
-Our videos typcially show Monster Rock cables connecting pedals.
-I just happen to have a ton of them.
-I’m thinking about switching cables as the large end jacks of the Monster Rock cables make wiring in tight spaces somewhat difficult.
+Our early videos used Monster Rock cables for connecting pedals.
+I just happened to have a ton of them.
+But I recently switched to Evidence Audio as the large end jacks of the Monster Rock cables made wiring in tight spaces somewhat difficult.
 I also sometimes use a couple Peavey Classic 50 cabinets, a 4×10 and 1×15, that I really like.
-They’re great for getting a tight and punchy amplified sound with a massive bottom end, but the RockCrusher Recording sounds so good that I typically prefer to forgo miking cabinets for any reason and find myself running direct into a mixer or recording interface.
+They’re great for getting a tight and punchy amplified sound with a massive bottom end, but the RockCrusher Recording sounds so good that I typically prefer to forgo miking cabinets for any reason and find myself running direct into a recording interface.
 I’ll update this page if I find any other amp, guitar, or relevant gear that becomes a staple for reviewing gear on Best Guitar Effects.

-That conclude’s the Best Guitar Effects review gear.
+That concludes my Best Guitar Effects review gear.
 Thanks for reading.

 A Small Selection of Our Reviews

-Yuki Hayashi, an acclaimed guitar pedal designer and engineer from Japan, once had a dream.
+Yuki Hayashi, an acclaimed engineer and designer of guitar pedals, once had a dream.
 In this dream he heard a sound, a distorted guitar sound unlike any he had heard before yet similar to a high-gain tube amp.
-Upon waking, he rushed to his design lab, mentally visualizing … [Read More]
+Upon waking, he rushed to his design lab, mentally visualizing the … [Read More]